jpetazzo/pipework/README.md

 ## CHANGES FROM jpetazzo/pipework

-This version accepts a --no-macvlan option to namespace a physical interface exclusively to a container, without using a macvlan bridge.
+This version accepts a --direct-phys option to namespace a physical interface exclusively to a container, without using a macvlan bridge.
 Preliminary tests have shown significantly less overhead and higher throughput if the use case indicates assigning an interface to one container.
+Example:

+pipework --direct-phys eth1 <containerID> 10.10.1.2/24

+Note that this will move the interface into a network namespace whose identifier will be deleted afterward.
+The simplest way to get the interface back when you're done with the container is just to reboot.

 ## END CHANGES